SamG101-Developer/spp/docs/source/spec-api/concurrency/concurrency.md

 coroutine suspends, the owned object in the caller context is consumed, and the borrow is subsequently used in the coroutine.
 To prevent this, memory pinning is used.

-All borrows into a coroutine must be pinned.
+All borrows into a coroutine are automatically pinned.
 This prevents them from being consumed in the caller context, until they are manually released.
 Releasing a pin will invalidate any object relying on the pin.
 Therefore, if a coroutine received a borrow, and the memory of that borrow is released, the coroutine is marked as consumed and is non-usable.

 ## Chaining Coroutines